quaderno/quaderno-edd/readme.txt

 * Fix: discount does not appear on final invoices

 = 1.2.0 =
-* Cache tax calculations
+* New: Cache tax calculations
-* Mark e-books on download detail page
+* New: Mark e-books on download detail page

 = 1.1.0 =
-* Calculate taxes for e-books
+* New: Calculate taxes for e-books
-* New icons
+* New: New icons

 = 1.0.0 =
 * First version